Coronavirus Journalism Excellence part two: Best journalism of pandemic revealed - Press Gazette

 Investigation

-38 Days when Britain sleepwalked into disaster – Jonathan Calvert George Arbuthnot and Jonathan Leake for The Sunday Times, 19 April
+38 Days when Britain sleepwalked into disaster – Jonathan Calvert, George Arbuthnot and Jonathan Leake for The Sunday Times, 19 April

 This was the first major national press investigation to cast serious doubt over the government’s handling of the pandemic – including the revelation that Boris Johnson skipped five Cobra meetings on the virus and the allegation that early failings could have cost thousands of lives.